pghalliday/OOOCode-HelloWorld/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using ``./grunt.sh`` or ``.\grunt.bat``.

 ## Prerequisites